CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab18.md

    ![](../Images/l18t2p7.png)

-## Create a custom named entity recognition project
+## Task 3: Create a custom named entity recognition project

 Now you're ready to create a custom named entity recognition project.
 This project provides a working place to build, train, and deploy your model.